Applying for the grant of Probate, collecting and distributing the estate

 - there are no claims made against the estate

-We anticipate this will take between 3 and 6 hours work at £195 per hour.
+We anticipate this will take on average between 3 and 6 hours work at £250 per hour.
 Total costs would therefore be between £750 and £1,500 (plus VAT).
 It can sometimes be more but we will let you know before the work is undertaken.

 Potential Additional Costs